SumiSastri/dev-blogs/docs/programming-database-design/part2-ERDs-importance-in-database-design.md

 ERDs allow designers to anticipate future requirements and plan for scalability.
 By understanding the relationships between entities, it becomes easier to design a database that can accommodate growth.

-### 7. Aids in Query Optimization
+### 7. Aids in Query Optimisation

 Understanding the relationships between entities helps in writing efficient queries.
-For example, knowing the cardinality of relationships (e.g., one-to-one, one-to-many) can guide the creation of indexes and optimize query performance.
+For example, knowing the cardinality of relationships (e.g., one-to-one, one-to-many) can guide the creation of indexes and optimise query performance.

 ## Conclusion